Netflix/consoleme/docs/gitbook/quick-start/local-development.md

 **Start Redis and DynamoDB containers**

 A local set of Redis and DynamoDB \(local\) instances need to be set up.
 These are provided as Docker containers.
-In a separate terminal window, start the local redis and dynamodb instances:
+In a separate terminal window, start the local Redis and dynamodb instances:

 ```text
 docker-compose -f docker-compose-dependencies.yaml up -d